vecuenca/SketchMyWord/README.md

 1. One player is chosen as the Artist.
 2. The Artist is given a word to draw.
 3. The rest of the players try to guess the word.
 They are given one minute to do so.
-4. When a player correctly guesses the word being drawn by the Artist, they earn points according to how much time is left.
+As the clock winds down, random letters of the word are revealed to the player.
+4. The first player to guess the word gets the most points.
+Players that guess the word after earn a reduced amount of points.
 5. The round continues until all players guess the word or time runs out.
+6. A new Artist is chosen and another round begins.

 ## expected beta features